apache/zeppelin/java/README.md

 Java interpreter for Apache Zeppelin

 # Architecture
 Current interpreter implementation supports the static REPL.
-It compiles the code in memory, execute it and redirect the output to zeppelin.
+It compiles the code in memory, execute it and redirect the output to Zeppelin.

 ### Technical overview